JoeTheGuitarist/documentation_docs/Docs/style_guide.md

-# About the Style Guide
+# About the style guide

 A style guide is a collection of fussy complaints about the way people write.
 It exists because, [in this description of reality, I am the pragmatist](http://www.smbc-comics.com/index.php?id=3761).
 It covers some vocabulary, grammar, punctuation and style choices that are either good or bad (mostly bad).
 It is by no means a full guide to the English language, but it should help you think about how you use it and avoid some of the more common mistakes.